devops-surya/devops-training/Fast_Track_April_2022/CI-CD/MasterPipeline.md

 3. Need Jfrog and SonarQube servers and they must be integrated with jenkins-Master.(Makesure SonarScanner installation also takencare)
 4. Need to setup ssh connection available between jenkins-Master and deployment server.(To run the ansible-playbook)
 ![preview](../images/ansible_injenkins.png)
-5. Write a Jenkinsfile which has all steps integrated as shown in above image.
+5. Write a Jenkinsfile which has all steps integrated as shown in above __MasterPipeline__ image.

 ```
 pipeline {